JanHolger/onsetwikibot/README.md

 A discord bot written in python 3 allowing to search the [Onset Developer Wiki](https://dev.playonset.com/wiki/)

 ## Usage
-At the moment i'm not hosting a public instance of it but you can run it on your own machine!
+You can either [directly invite](https://discord.com/oauth2/authorize?client_id=854468960652886017&scope=bot&permissions=18432) the bot to your server or run it on your own server!

 ### Running it yourself
 1. [Create a Discord Bot Account](https://discordpy.readthedocs.io/en/stable/discord.html#creating-a-bot-account)